Side Information Fusion for Recommender Systems over Heterogeneous Information Network: Experiments

 \subsubsection{Sparsity of $\textbf{w},\textbf{V}$}

 We study the sparsity of the learned parameters, i.e., the ratio of zeros in $\textbf{w},\textbf{V}$, after learning.
 We define NNZ (number of non zeros) as $\frac{nnz}{w_n+v_n}$, where $nnz$ is the total number of nonzero elements in $\textbf{w}$ and $\textbf{V}$, and $w_n$ and $v_n$ are the number of entries in $\textbf{w}$ and $\textbf{V}$, respectively.
 The smaller NNZ, the fewer the nonzero elements in $\textbf{w}$ and $\textbf{V}$, and the fewer the metagraph based features left after training.
 The trend of NNZ with different $\lambda$'s is shown in Figure~\ref{fig-sparsity}.
 We can see that with $\lambda$ increasing, NNZ becomes smaller, which aligns with the effect of group lasso.
 Note that the trend is non-monotonic due to the nonconvexity of the objective.
+Besides, NNZ of the parameters of FMG(LSP) is much smaller than that of FMG when the best performance on both Amazon-50K and Yelp-50K is achieved.
+This is due to the effect of nonconvexity of LSP, which can induce larger sparsity of the parameters with a smaller loss of performance gain.

+Besides, we emphasize an interesting discovery here.
+From Figure~\ref{fig-sparsity}, we can see that on both Amazon-50K and Yelp-50K the NNZ of FMG(LSP) is smaller than that of FMG when they both obtain the best performance.
+For example, on Amazon-50K, FMG performs best with $\lambda = 0.06$ and $NNZ=0.52$, while FMG(LSP) performs best with $\lambda = 0.5$ and $NNZ=0.25$.
+Similar cases exist on Yelp-50K.
+In other words, to obtain the best performance, nonconvex regularizers can induce larger sparsity, which means they can select useful features more effectively, i.e., they can achieve comparable performance with fewer selected metagraphs.